linuxwhatelse/dups/Contyributing.md

 In order to help the developer understand the feature request;
 - Title of the issue should be explicit, giving insight into the content of the issue.
-- The area of the project where you feature would be applied or implemented should be properly stated.
+- The area of the project where your feature would be applied or implemented should be properly stated.
 Add screenshots of mockup if possible.
 - It would be great if a detailed use case is included in your request.

 When submitting a feature request, please make a single issue for each feature request (i.e. don't submit an issue that contains a list of features).
 Such issues are hard to keep track of and often get lost.  <hr>